Anjuschenka/Subtitle-Adder/LiaScriptImageDescriber/ImageDescriber.md

 <script>placeSelect();</script>

 ---
-For the current iteration of this program, please insert a Link into the input box below which is a direct link to an image of what you want to describe.
+For the current iteration of this program, below you find your first experimental video.

 Here is an example Link: https://www.seekpng.com/png/detail/176-1761248_elder-goddess-little-pony-mlp-magnaluna.png